boronflex/Project-3-KVP/Proposal.md

   --Years of Experience
   --Comments

-*Add A project input Section/page*
+* Add A project input Section/page *

--Employees will be assigned to individual projects then spreads, so entering those project is necessary --Project Number- assigned outside the scope of this app --Project Name
+- Employees will be assigned to individual projects then spreads, so entering those project is necessary --Project Number- assigned outside the scope of this app --Project Name
   --Survey Manager